GabrielGilley/dotfiles/README.md

 Red username for root, shows host only if ssh'd
 ![image](https://github.com/user-attachments/assets/1c3df369-b1f0-4544-b4b7-f85794d015fd)

+## Install Hijack
+If tmux is installed and you're not already in one, installs, wgets, and curls will spawn a tmux session for the install and terminate it after so you can keep your active terminal available to you and the download won't be lost if you lose the session.

 ## Vim custom commands
 ### Commenting
 GC and GU comment and uncomment lines from normal and visual modes.
 Auto-detects file type for comments.